ultralytics/ultralytics/docs/en/integrations/onnx.md

 While ONNX models are commonly used on CPUs, they can also be deployed on the following platforms:

-- GPU Acceleration: ONNX fully supports GPU acceleration, particularly NVIDIA CUDA.
+- **GPU Acceleration**: ONNX fully supports GPU acceleration, particularly NVIDIA CUDA.
 This enables efficient execution on NVIDIA GPUs for tasks that demand high computational power.

-- Edge and Mobile Devices: ONNX extends to edge and mobile devices, perfect for on-device and real-time inference scenarios.
+- **Edge and Mobile Devices**: ONNX extends to edge and mobile devices, perfect for on-device and real-time inference scenarios.
 It's lightweight and compatible with edge hardware.

-- Web Browsers: ONNX can run directly in web browsers, powering interactive and dynamic web-based AI applications.
+- **Web Browsers**: ONNX can run directly in web browsers, powering interactive and dynamic web-based AI applications.

 ## Exporting YOLOv8 Models to ONNX